gregmarine/ByGregMarine.com/Blog/src/2024/09/02_brain-dump.md

 They felt bad about something today.
 One of my recent transactions with them was way off.
 I noticed it this morning on my bank account.
 I brought it up today when I went.
 I overheard them talking about it and it sounded like there was a really long explanation for what happened.
 I wasn't worried about it at all.
 I figured it was a mistake that could be corrected.
 As it turns out, the correction has already been made.
 But since it is a holiday, the bank doesn't reflect it yet...hehehe I explained that I wasn't concerned whatsoever.
 I mean, I keep coming back, right?!?
 And they want to put a sign on *my* chair...LOL So, I tried to ease their mind about the *trouble* because it wasn't any trouble at all.
 As they began to explain what happened, I was like, no worries...just glad it was something simple.

+## Conclusion

+As I've reviewed past journal entries, I've seen a few that were as long as this one.
+As it is a somewhat informal expression of my thoughts, I never do stick to any specific format or length.
+Sometimes, like in this one, I'll use subheadings throughout to separate individual thoughts.
+I like that simply because it is easier to search and link throughout.

+It was good to get some of this out of my head today.
+Some days, I just need to write, write, write...hehehe